ibm-apiconnect/pot/labs/lab3.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab3/publish-app-success.png)

-1. Close the Firefox browser by clicking the `x` on the tab or browser window.
+1. Click the `x` button on your browser tab to close the API Designer.

 1. Return to the terminal editor.
 Stop the API Designer process: